A complete guide to becoming a WFM supervisor

 Workforce forecasting

-In operations, there are a lot of variables that are controllable and not.
-This can be quite challenging in the absence of WFM, as they usually happen abruptly.
+In operations, there are many variables that are controllable and not.
+This can be quite challenging in the absence of WFM, as events usually happen abruptly.

-Strategic forecasting allows companies to adapt quickly to any problems all year long.
-With a clear picture of the expected employee attrition rate, service leaves, and system downtimes, companies can prepare early on.
+Strategic forecasting allows companies to adapt quickly to problems all year long.
+By having a clear picture of the expected employee attrition rate, service leaves, and system downtimes, companies can prepare early on.

 It can look for temporary workers that can fill the workforce gap any time of the year.
 With regard to system downtime, the WFM supervisor’s forecasts allow departments to develop contingency plans to ensure services are functioning well.